Your Puppy’s Journey

 Keeping Your Puppy Healthy

-We start all our puppies on NuVet Plus vitamins at 6 weeks old and use their wafers as training treats.
+We start all our puppies on NuVet Plus vitamins at 6 weeks old.
 All our adult dogs are on a maintenance of NuVet year around.
 NuVet protects your puppy’s still developing immune system and assists with vaccine response.
 It also fills in vital nutrients cooked out of processed pet food.
 In addition, it promotes that thick, luxurious, shiny coat that you see on healthy Border Collies.
 They have great products for aging dogs and supplies like shampoo.
 They offer auto-ship on whatever frequency you prefer.
 Most owners get a bottle of 90 wafers for 3 months.
 It breaks down to about $16 a month.
 And, most of all, create the longest-healthiest life with your favorite new family member.
 Use code 141059 to order or re order.

 Puppy Preperation